Estisui/Algos/README.md

 node index.js
 ```

-results of testing should appear in a files;
+Results of testing should appear somewhere in a files.
+In a current directory with a name of sorting algorithm